 In 2012, voters in Colorado and Washington voted to legalize and regulate the production, possession, and distribution of cannabis for persons age twenty-one and older.
 Following Colorado and Washington’s lead, Alaska, California, District of Columbia, Maine, Massachusetts, Michigan, Nevada, Oregon, and Vermont also legalized small amounts of cannabis for adult recreational use.
 As of 2020, fifteen states and three U.S. territories have legalized recreational cannabis.

-There are many reasons to oppose the legalization of marijuana for recreational use OR even decriminalization.
+There are many reasons to oppose the legalization of marijuana for recreational use.
 Here are just a few:

 - Even though some states have legalized marijuana for medical (or even recreational) purposes, it is still illegal to possess, use or distribute marijuana according to federal law.

 - Marijuana use WILL increase if it is made available.
 Hawaii’s keiki will be the ones who will suffer the most.
 Hawaii already has a higher than average youth usage of e-cigarettes.
 It is irresponsible to think they will NOT access marijuana.

 (Honolulu Advertiser, February 2021)

 - Today’s marijuana is not the 1970’s version of “Maui Wowee” or “Kona Gold.”
 THC contents are astronomically higher.

 - Drugged driving will plague Hawaii’s roads.
 In their 2019 testimony to the Senate Judiciary Committee, Hawaii Department of Transportation reported that “22 percent of fatal crashes that occurred during calendar years 2013 to 2017 resulted in positive findings for marijuana in drivers, bicyclists or pedestrians. ”